jsaracco/OSM_IPM/README.md

 # OSM_IPM
-Integrated population model for bird-monitoring data from the Athabasca Oil Sands region
+This project develops an integrated population model for bird-monitoring data from the Athabasca Oil Sands region.